MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Production/production-how-to-display-work-center-ledger-entries.md

 ---
-    title: How to: Display Work Center Ledger Entries | Microsoft Docs
+    title: How to Display Work Center Ledger Entries | Microsoft Docs
     description: From the **Work Center** card, you can view the posted entries of the work center.
     services: project-madeira
     documentationcenter: ''